Skip to Content

 Q. What do I do if a co-worker or employee says they are suicidal or makes statements that indicate they have been considering suicide/self-harm?

 A. Ask the employee if they feel that they are currently a danger to themselves or others.
 If they say yes, call 911 on their behalf and stay with the employee until help arrives.
-If they say no, but are clearly struggling, encourage the employee to contact their doctor or healthcare plan for support and help; also provide EAP information and consider providing the Suicide Prevention Line (988).
-Reach out to your department HR representative for more direction and resources.
+If they say no, but are clearly struggling, encourage the employee to contact their doctor or healthcare plan for support and help; also provide the Employee Assistance Program (EAP) information and consider providing the Suicide Prevention Line (988).
+Reach out to your department Human Resources (HR) representative for more direction and resources.

 Q. What do I do if a co-worker or employee appears to be under the influence of alcohol or another substance?